abapPM/ABAP-HTML-Diff/CONTRIBUTING.md

 ### Internationalization (I18N)

-Currently, Marc Bernard Tools support only English language.
+Currently, apm supports only the English language.
 Neither objects nor text literals are translated.
 Therefore, all objects shall be set to English as the original language.
 Text literals in the code shall be maintained in English.

 ## Contribution Licensing

 Most of our code is distributed under the terms of the [license](LICENSE), and when you contribute code that you wrote to our repositories, you agree that you are contributing under those same terms.
 In addition, by submitting your contributions you are indicating that you have the right to submit those contributions under those terms.

-If you wish to contribute code or documentation *authored by others*, or using the terms of any other license, please indicate that clearly in your pull request so that the project team can discuss the situation with you.
+If you wish to contribute code or documentation *authored by others* or use the terms of any other license, please indicate that clearly in your pull request so that the project team can discuss the situation with you.